 Maybe this next one belongs above as being part of a group only came after realizing people were likable.

-Sometimes I am not very bright; my thought process does not challenge my brain at times.
+Sometimes I am not very bright; my thought process does not challenge my current thinking at times.

 It was the first time in my life where it was so clear that there are types of people that have the ability to drive me crazy – a tone of voice, a certain type of look, an off-hand attitude – I am sure you know what I mean.
 Once the words were taken away the rest fell into place.

 My lesson was I had to change.
-Would be nice if they changed to accommodate me, but I am the one with the problem.
+Would be nice if they changed to accommodate me, but I am the one with the problems.